knighthat/Kreate-docs/docs/usr/how-to-migrate.md

 If you have more than a few dozens of songs cached or downloaded, or you have all settings setup to your need and you don't feel like setting them up again, then the answer is **YES**!

-If you are trying out the app and have not many to loose, I'd advise against it.
+If you are trying out the app and have not many to lose, I'd advise against it.

 :::note